Electrical and Electronic Engineering

 On 6th August, 1980 the Rivers State Government promulgated a law to establish the Rivers State University of Science and Technology and transferred the assets and liabilities of the College of Science and Technology, Port Harcourt to the University.
 The School of Engineering of the College thus became the Faculty of Engineering of the University.
 In 1984, the Council for the Regulation of Engineering in Nigeria gave full accreditation to the Department.

 The Department developed her programmes from the Diploma programmes of the College of Science and Technology.
 The following persons: Dr. E. E. Wasilenko, Engr.
 A.B.
 Piam and Engr.
 O.O.
-Orike, were very instrumental in migrating the Diploma programmes into degree programmes of the Department.
+Oruye, were very instrumental in migrating the Diploma programmes into degree programmes of the Department.

 The early Heads of the Department who were involved in developing the Department are: